-A continuous white line outlines the shapes and boundaries of continents, oceans, islands, mountain ranges and cities.
-A dashed yellow line crosses lands and seas, drawing a narrative and interaction path, along which symbols linked to the simple rules of a goose game (a car, a train, an airplane, a rose of winds ...) alternate with suggestions and visual stimuli geographically placed.
-A playful playground, at the same time inviting the discovery of the world's traditions, architecture, flora and fauna, invades the yard, "drawing" alternative ways of using a continuous and monochromatic surface.
+A solid white line outlines the shapes and boundaries of continents, oceans, islands, mountain ranges and cities.
+A dotted yellow line crosses lands and seas, drawing a narrative and interaction path, along which symbols linked to the simple rules of a goose game (a car, a train, an airplane, the wind rose ...) alternate with geographically placed suggestions and visual stimuli.
+A playful path, at the same time an invitation to discover the traditions, architecture, flora and fauna of the world, invades the courtyard, “designing” alternative ways of using a continuous and monochromatic surface.

-Along the perimeter wall of the courtyard were installed seven large plywood tiles painted with silhouettes of animals belonging to different habitats (the sea, the forests, the poles, as well as the farm and the prehistoric): even the margin of space thus transforming into an interactive and communicative device, capable of stimulating the interest and imagination of the users.
+Along the perimeter wall of the courtyard, seven large plywood blackboards were installed, painted with the silhouettes of animals that belong to different habitats (the sea, the forests, the poles, but also the farm and prehistory): even the edge of the space thus transforms it into an interactive and communicative device, capable of stimulating the interest and imagination of the users.